espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Anglerfish Lantern.md

 **Frequency** once per hour

-**Effect** All creatures within the bright light of the _anglerfish lantern_ must succeed at a DC 19 will save or be [[Fascinated]] by the light for 1 round (1 minute on a critical failure).
+**Effect** All creatures within the bright light of the _anglerfish lantern_ must succeed at a DC 19 will save or be [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fascinated]] by the light for 1 round (1 minute on a critical failure).
 The fascination ends if the light is extinguished.
 Aquatic animals and creatures with the water trait take a –2 circumstance penalty to this check.
 Regardless of the result, the creature then becomes immune to this effect for the next 24 hours.